nationalarchives/front-end-development-guide/development-guide.md

 ### jQuery or AngularJS are used for DOM abstraction

-* jQuery provides an excellent means of managing the complexity of DOM manipulation across browsers and devices.
-Attempting to manipulate the DOM without jQuery needlessly exposes us to a large number of cross-browser bugs and inconsistencies.
+jQuery provides an excellent means of managing the complexity of DOM manipulation across browsers and devices.
+Attempting to manipulate the DOM without jQuery - or a similarly 'battle tested' framework needlessly exposes us to a large number of cross-browser bugs and inconsistencies.

-We therefore use only jQuery or similarly 'battle tested' framework (such as AngularJS) for managing interaction with the DOM.
+We therefore use only established frameworks (such as AngularJS) for managing interactions with the DOM.

 ---